jrdegbe/thamesthrive-api/docs/events/internal/index.md

 * __Cart Update__: This event is triggered when a customer adds or removes items from their shopping cart on your website or application.
 It captures the details of the update, including the product ID, name, price, and quantity.

-Using Tracardi internal events helps you understand your customers' behavior and preferences, allowing you to optimize your website or application for better engagement and conversions.
+Using ThamesThrive internal events helps you understand your customers' behavior and preferences, allowing you to optimize your website or application for better engagement and conversions.